 Figure 4.
 EURUSD 4-Hour Chart with TTM Trend (6 Period).
 Click to enlarge.

-In hindsight the indicator looks wonderful (sometimes) but it also provides a lot of false signals.
+In hindsight, the indicator looks wonderful (sometimes) but it also provides a lot of false signals.
 This is a short-term indicator based on the last 5 price bars.
-It doesn’t tell you the overall trend; that’s what the indicators above are for.
+It doesn’t tell you the overall trend; you still need price action analysis skills, or some help from the indicators above to help highlight in which overall direction you should trading.

 What TTM Trend shows is current momentum.
 So if the trend is up, but pulling back, hold off on buying while the bars are red.
 Wait till they turn blue.
 This is basically the approach discussed in how to How to Day Trade Stocks and How to Day Trade Forex where we are trading with the trend, waiting for a pullback and then entering when the price begins to move in the trending direction again.